Learn about farm umbrella insurance, personal umbrella insurance, and how they differ from one another.

 Custom Farming.
 Custom Farming is an endorsement meant to cover farming operations that you might perform at a location that does not meet the definition of “insured location.”
 For example, this would apply if you plant or harvest crops at another person's farm, and you do so at the direction of that person and are paid for the work.

 Although this list of exclusions and endorsements is by no means exhaustive, you can see just how customizable a farm liability policy can be.
-Of course, you'll want to make sure to speak with your insurance agent in order to address your specific needs.
-They will be able to walk you through all of the necessary exclusions and endorsements to help you design a policy that's right for you.
+Of course, you'll want to make sure to speak with your insurance agent to address your specific needs.
+They will be able to walk you through all the necessary exclusions and endorsements to help you design a policy that's right for you.

 Personal liability policy exclusions and endorsements